-Psychosis can be caused by many things.
+Many things can cause psychosis.
 It is a common symptom of some mental illnesses, like bipolar disorder and schizophrenia.
 Psychosis can also be triggered by using drugs or medications, including alcohol, marijuana, hallucinogens, opioids, or antidepressants/antipsychotics.